li9com/learn-openshift/lab06-oc-new-app/README.md

 mariadb   3          1         1         config,image(mariadb:10.2)
 ```

-Note! new revision is 3
+Note!
+New revision is 3.

 - Make sure that application has been redeployed